vernemq/vmq-docs/plugin-development/introduction.md

 The environment value for `vmq_plugin_hooks` is a list of hooks.
 A hook is specified by `{Module, Function, Arity, Options}`.

 To streamline the plugin development we provide a different Erlang behaviour for every hook a plugin implements.
-Those behaviour are part of the `vernemq_dev` library application, which you should add as a dependency to your plugin. `vernemq_dev` also comes with a header file that contains all the type definitions used by the hooks.
+Those behaviours are part of the `vernemq_dev` library application, which you should add as a dependency to your plugin. `vernemq_dev` also comes with a header file that contains all the type definitions used by the hooks.

 #### Chaining